phonon-protocol/alpha-testnet-rewards-claimer/README.md

 1. `yarn`
 2. `cp .env.sample .env` and add your Etherscan and a RPC URL for the network you wish to deploy to.
-3. If missing, add the network you wish to deploy to's config to `hardhat.config.ts`
+3. If missing, add the network config to `hardhat.config.ts`
 4. Add a `[network name].csv` listing the rewards amount for each address to `scripts/deploy/rewards` with the headings `address,amount`.
 See `scripts/deploy/rewards/localhost.csv` for an example.
 5. Run `npx hardhat deploy --phonontokenaddress [PHONON token address] --daomultisigaddress [DAO multi sig address] --network [network name]`.
-If deploying to a test chain you may with to use the `deploy-with-token` script instead.
+If deploying to a test chain you may wish to use the `deploy-with-token` script instead.
 See the running locally instructions below.
 6. Verify the contract with `npx hardhat verify --network [network name] [contract address] [PHONON token address] [multi sig address] [merkle tree root hash]`
 7. Transfer PHONON to the deployed contract.